 Why Carbs Are Such a Big Problem

-Table Sugar (sucralose): this white powder usually comes from sugar cane or sugar beets.
+Table Sugar (sucralose): This white powder usually comes from sugar cane or sugar beets.
 It consists of roughly 50% glucose and 50% fructose.
-In very small doses, about 1 teaspoon maximum, your body and brain love it; but overdue it, and you body goes into survival mode.
+In very small doses, about 1 teaspoon maximum, your body and brain love it; but overdue it, and your body goes into survival mode.

-Fructose (fruit sugar): years ago, it was believed that fructose was great because it didn’t impact blood sugar as much or as quickly, but it’s now believed to be the worst offender when eaten in excess.
-Just like with table sugar, a little fructose is just fine, healthy even, but as soon as you consume it in excess, things go badly fast.
+Fructose (fruit sugar): Years ago, it was believed that fructose was great because it didn’t impact blood sugar as much or as quickly, but it’s now believed to be the worst offender when eaten in excess.
+Just like with table sugar, a little fructose is just fine, healthy even, but as soon as you consume it in excess, things go bad fast.

 NOTE: High fructose corn syrup gets a lot of negative attention because it’s the sweetener of choice in soft drinks, but it’s only slightly higher in fructose than table sugar.
 Metabolically, high fructose corn syrup and sugar area equally worrying when consumed in excess.

 Starchy Foods: Starch feeds the world.
 Bread, rice, pasta, cookies, crackers, biscuits, and muffins are staple foods that account for as much as 80% of dietary calories.
 These starches break down into glucose in the body very quickly.
 This means that a French baguette can impact your blood sugar as much as a candy bar—and sometimes more.